-Size: Transcript: 35 p.
+Size: 35 Pages, Transcript

 Summary: An interview of Thomas M. Messer conducted 1970 Sept.
 22, by Paul Cummings, for the Archives of American Art.
 Messer speaks of his childhood in Czechoslovakia; his early interest in art and music; coming to the United States; his education at Boston University; directing a museum, in Roswell, N.M., for three years; going to the American Federation of Arts and becoming director there; moving on to the Institute of Contemporary Art in Boston; the development of his interest in Latin American art and culture; becoming the director of the Guggenheim Museum; his philosophy on museum acquisitions; the current art market; what makes exhibitions successful or unsuccessful; and the future of museums.